Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.rst

 **NOTE:** Ignore any errors about missing /lib/lsb/init-functions

-Verify the Wakari Gateway has Registered
+Verify the AEN Gateway has Registered
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Login to the Wakari Server using Chrome or Firefox browser using the wakari user.
+1. Login to the AEN Server using Chrome or Firefox browser using the wakari user.
 2. Click the Admin link in the toolbar